Scheels Arena: Events

 Other arena events have included Fargo-Moorhead high school hockey, the 2009 IIHF World U18 Championships, the 2011 US Curling Nationals for both men and women, the 2014 United States Olympic Curling Trials, the 2015 NCAA Men's Division I Ice Hockey Tournament West Regional, rodeos, and concerts.

 The North Dakota State Bison men's basketball team played their home games at Scheels Arena for the 2014–15 and 2015–16 seasons while their previous arena, the Bison Sports Arena, was being remodeled.

 In February 2016 the Arena hosted the funeral of slain Fargo Police Officer Jason David Moszer.
 An estimated 3,600 people were in attendance with an estimated 2,800 being law enforcement.

-In June 2018 President Donald J Trump held a rally at the Scheels Arena where he campaigned on behalf of Kevin Cramer and Kelly Armstrong.
+In June 2018 President Donald Trump held a rally at the Scheels Arena where he campaigned on behalf of Kevin Cramer and Kelly Armstrong.
 Trump spoke to an arena filled to capacity (6000 people) with supporters and protesters outside of the arena.